azoth-lang/azoth.language.reference/src/generators.md

 **TODO:** should it switch to `init yield` if

+## Generator Destruction

+Generators create move types.
+When the generator is destructed, the current `yield` expression acts as if it were a `yield return;`.
+That is, any `yield` expression can be a return point.

 ## Generator Method Builders

 The compiler transforms generator functions similar to how the C# compiler accomplishes this by